RodZill4/material-maker/material_maker/doc/node_transform_warp.rst

 The **Warp** node has three parameters:

-* *mode*, that defines how the warp node calculates the offset it applies. *Slope* offsets by a distance calculated from the slope, and *Distance to top* offsets dy a distance calculated from the slope and the distance to the top (this mode makes it posible to make all points of a slope get their value from the top, hence generating mosaic-like patterns).
+* *mode*, that defines how the warp node calculates the offset it applies. *Slope* offsets by a distance calculated from the slope, and *Distance to top* offsets by a distance calculated from the slope and the distance to the top (this mode makes it posible to make all points of a slope get their value from the top, hence generating mosaic-like patterns).